 It’s hard not to miss it but when you see the phallic-shaped rock sticking out of the hill, it’s time to take a break.
 There is a flat rocky surface on the opposite side of the rock to sit and enjoy the view.

 To the rocks below Mt Stenhouse

-The good news at this point is that the rest of the hike isn’t as steep.
+The good news is that the rest of the hike isn’t as steep.
 However, the bad news is that you’ve only covered about 40% of the climb since you set out from the pavilion.

 So, continue along the same trail.
 After the phallic rock, it turns left and the views below really open up!
 It’s a short climb till the next highest point, which again isn’t Mt Stenhouse.

 You will probably need to bushwhack a little to reach the other side of the thickets.
 Proceed slowly as there is a three-point junction that can be easily missed.
 If you continue straight from there, you’ll end up going down towards Lo So Shing Beach.
 You need to take the left turn that looks like it’s going down.

 When you emerge from the other side of the thickets, you will finally be able to see Mount Stenhouse and the rocks below it.
 And to the right, the Lamma Power Plant is visible.

 Point yourself in the direction of the rocks and walk uphill till you get to them.

 The Japanese Tunnel near Mt Stenhouse

 The view from these scattered rocks is perhaps the most unique and beautiful view of Lamma Island.
 These rocks are just below the highest point on the island, and pretty much on its southern end.
 From here you can see the entire island below you, and it’s glorious!

 Something interesting that I noticed about these rocks is that they’re labelled as Japanese Tunnels on the hiking map.